-My flight to Antigua was fine but I was shocked when I saw the airport.
+My flight to Antigua and Barbuda was fine but I was shocked when I saw the airport.
 It was giant and brand new!
 Very different from every other airport I had seen in the Caribbean.
 After an easy processing through immigration and customs, I met my hosts for the next two days outside: Karol and Merve!
 Karol is from the UK and Merve is from Jamaica.
-They own Stoneyhill Studio Apartments in Antigua, a lovely three room complex with stunning views of the island.
+They own Stoneyhill Studio Apartments in Antigua and Barbuda, a lovely three room complex with stunning views of the island.
 Thank you so much to Stoneyhill for being a sponsor for two nights of my trip!

 We talked the entire thirty minute ride and I learned a lot about them and the island as well!
 We stopped and got chicken on the way and I was then dropped off at my room.
 It was so nice and even had American TV so I could watch the last Nashville Predators game that they unfortunately lost.
 Afterwards I went to sleep very easily: it was quite the day!

 11 countries down, 186 to go.

 For more information on Antigua and Barbuda click here to read my guide.